theodoragirgis/rebound/docs/simulationstructure.md

 `long collisions_Nlog`
 :   This variable keeps track of the number of collisions that have occured.
 This can be used to calculate statistical quantities of collisional systems.

+`double (*coefficient_of_restitution) (const struct reb_simulation* const r, double v)` :   This is a callback function which gets called when a hard-sphere collision occurs and the coefficient of restitution is required.
+    By default, this function pointer is NULL and a coefficient of resitution of 1 is assumed.
+    The impact velocity of the collision is given to allow for velocity dependent coefficients of restitution.

 ### Miscellaneous